 Afghanistan was not Iraq

 Afghanistan was not a modern-but-broken state.
 It was one of the least developed countries in the world.
 Efforts were often construction, not reconstruction.
 Toppling the Taliban government, degrading al Qaeda, and capturing Osama bin Laden were reasonable goals.
 The rapid, wholesale transformation of Afghanistan was a different question.

 And yet for many years, Americans, allies, and Afghans worked to do just that in politics, media, education, women's rights, environmental issues, and more.
 To journalist and Afghan veteran Nolan Peterson, "By giving the Afghans a taste of democracy for 20 years, we have sown the expectation of freedom in their minds."

 Long live Nation-Building

-Successful nation-building benefits the host country and the foreign powers that are trying to re-shape that country.
+Successful nation-building benefits the host country and the foreign powers that are trying to reshape that country.
 People born in occupied Japan and [West] Germany grew up in countries that were generally peaceful, democratic, and improving.
-They raised their own children in countries that were becoming rich, democratic, global powers.
+They raised their own children in countries that were becoming rich, democratic, and global powers.
 Their neighbors benefitted from these transformations as well.

-Failed states, civil wars, regime change – maybe environmental disasters from climate change – will require the international community to provide emergency relief and then to decide what happens next.
+Failed states, civil wars, and regime change – maybe environmental disasters from climate change – will require the international community to provide emergency relief and then decide what happens next.
 Should that help come from Russia or China in their own interests?
 Or in what we used to call "Western" interests – a path promoting peace, prosperity, democracy, and global integration?

 Since the end of the Cold War, we have not discovered "laws" of nation-building, though we keep trying to learn.
 We have not determined or mustered the right kinds of political will and skill from the foreign powers or from the host countries.
 It can't be just luck – Germany and Japan were real cases that made historic transitions.
 Countries like Timor-Leste and Namibia, in UN-led nation-building efforts, have made real progress.